StackVista/stackstate-docs/setup/data-management/backup_restore/linux_backup.md

 ### Restore

-In order to restore topology information by importing a previous made backup you need to:
+To restore previously backed up topology data:

-1. Have StackGraph up and running.
+1. Make sure that StackGraph is up and running `sudo systemctl status stackgraph`.
-2. Stop StackState node using `sudo systemctl stop stackstate.service`.
+2. Stop the StackState node using `sudo systemctl stop stackstate.service`.
-3. Restore a backup from a specified file:
+3. Run the restore form a specified backup file:
 ```
 /opt/stackstate/bin/sts-standalone.sh import \
   --file <path_to_backup_file> \
   --graph default
 ```
-4. Progress and the end result of the restore process is logged at `<stackstate_installation_path>/var/log/stackstate.log`.
+4. Track progress of the restore in the StackState log file `<stackstate_installation_path>/var/log/stackstate.log`.
-5. Check the log to verify that the restore process completed successfully.
-6. Start the StackState node using `sudo systemctl start stackstate.service`.
+5. When the restore has successfully completed, start the StackState node using `sudo systemctl start stackstate.service`.

-## StackState telemetry data
+## Telemetry data

-StackState's telemetry data is stored in Elasticsearch.
+StackState telemetry data is stored in Elasticsearch.
 To backup and restore Elasticsearch data we recommend to follow the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/modules-snapshots.html).